eucalyptus/euca-demo/doc/setup-prc-host.md

     ./user-initialize-prc-host.sh

 This downloads the euca-demo repo to a standard location, then adjusts root's PATH to include the demo scripts.

-Logout, then login, to pick up profile changes.
+Logout, then login - to pick up profile changes.

 You can find the repo at /root/src/eucalyptus/euca-demo